-Eligible employees can earn vacation and/or sick leave.
-Accrual of vacation hours are based on years of service.
+Eligible staff employees can earn vacation and/or sick leave.
+Accrual of vacation hours is based on years of service.

 A full-time annual employee who is working or on paid leave for one-half or more of the regularly scheduled workdays in any month earns sick leave computed at the following rates:

 A part-time annual employee who is employed on a continuing basis for as much as half-time earns sick leave on a prorated basis if scheduled to work one-half or more of the workdays in a month.

 The Family and Medical Leave Act (FMLA) allows employees to take up to 12 weeks of unpaid leave time per year for family and medical needs.
 To be eligible for FMLA leave, an employee must meet the following requirements:

 - Worked for the college for at least 12 months